 What are the OpenLearn courses like?

-Everyday Skills online courses are divided into a series of easy-to-manage sections with interactive quizzes, information sheets and activities to motivate and inspire learners.
+The Everyday maths and English online courses are divided into a series of easy-to-manage sections with interactive quizzes, information sheets and activities to motivate and inspire learners.

 What are the benefits for learners?